khaledk2/leb-beta/docs/installation/nginx.rst

 NGINX Web Server
 ^^^^^^^^^^^^^^^^

-Nginx will act as a reverse-proxy, and load balancer for Local EnteroBase.
+NGINX will act as a reverse-proxy, and load balancer for Local EnteroBase.
 It will serve requests to the website to all the servers it is installed on.

 Prerequisites
 =============